TMiguelT/Improvar/README.md

 pip install 'git+https://github.com/TMiguelT/VcfFake#egg=vcffake'
 ```

-Note that `vcffake` will probably only work on Python 3.6 and above
+Note that `vcffake` will only work on Python 3.6 and above

 ## Usage
 `vcffake` installs a command-line utility called `vcffake`.
 Its usage is as follows: